Plant managers have a tough job with a lot of responsibilities.

 - Poor communication between supervisors and field techs

 When an important work request arises, managers must hunt down the appropriate person to work on it.
 This wastes valuable time, causes confusion and leads to reprioritization of other important tasks in the work order backlog.

 Paper-based work order management processes cause confusion between supervisors and technicians.
-A technician may have completed a work order, but the documentation is incomplete, incorrect or lost in transit between its completion and the time it’s entered into the back-office system of record.
+A technician may have completed a work order, but the documentation is incomplete, incorrect or lost in transit between its completion and the time it’s entered into the back-office system of record, like SAP.

 What can be done to prevent unplanned shutdowns?

 Managers only have access to the information that is in their back-office system, so when they need to make critical decisions about where to allocate spare parts, what needs to be reordered or replaced, or who to assign to which tasks, they’re operating on inaccurate, incomplete data.

 This can lead to an unplanned shutdown if: